fonsecamar/db-benchmark/README.md

 You can edit these YAML files to define and customize benchmarking scenarios for Cosmos DB, MongoDB, or SQL databases.
 Each YAML file appears as a user class in the Locust UI, allowing you to select and run different workloads.

-When deploying to AKS, these configuration files are uploaded to Azure Blob Storage and should be updated there as needed.
+When deploying to AKS, these configuration files are uploaded to the `config` File Share in Azure Blob Storage and should be updated there as needed.
 For local runs, the `config` folder is mounted directly into the container, so no upload is required.

-Note: If you change a configuration file after Locust has started, you must restart the relevant pod for changes to take effect.
+Note: If you change a configuration file after Locust has started, you must restart the pods for changes to take effect.

 ## Local Deployment with Docker